 I've been making this soup for a couple years now, and every time I do, I can't get over how easy and how delicious it is.
 I know those terms are used quite loosely in the foodie world, but this is pretty dang foolproof, takes 5 minutes to throw in the crock pot, and the flavors are incredible.
-Start with a great salsa verde (Trader Joe's for the win, but any will do) and that does most of the work for you with it's tangy tomatillo, savory garlic, and yummy onion and garlic.
-We fight over . . .
+Start With Salsa Verde Start with a great salsa verde (Trader Joe's for the win, but any will do) and that does most of the work for you with it's tangy tomatillo, savory garlic, and yummy onion and . . .

 We are finishing up our freezer week here on Oh So.
 We hope you enjoyed a few fresh new recipes to stock your freezer with.
 Freezer cooking is such a stress and time saver and I LOVE when I can pull something out of the oven without messing up the kitchen or doing any chopping.
 To close out the week we wanted to leave you with a little round up of some fabulous recipes that we've posted in the past that freeze like a dream.
 25 to be exact!
 We hope you enjoy!
 Before you begin - before to . . .

 If you are looking for an incredibly fast and simple dinner.. this is it.
 With a little bit of a Mexican flare and sweet pineapple, it's a family friendly dinner.
 I've loved this weeks freezer meal series because it has challenged me to think of dinners that revolved around being fast, simple, and preparing in bulk.
 I'll be the first to admit I'm not very frugal when it comes to food.
 I like nice cuts of meat, expensive cheese and plenty of fresh produce.
 So cooking in this manner is a little . . .